sxxxhjjj/666/README.md

                 local mob, mobType, extraData, priority = SafeGetPriorityMob()

-                if mob and ValidateFarmTargetBeforeMove and not ValidateFarmTargetBeforeMove(mob, "pre target gate") then task.wait(0.18)
+                if mob and ValidateFarmTargetBeforeMove and not ValidateFarmTargetBeforeMove(mob, "预目标门") then task.wait(0.18)
                     continue
                 end